 Panel A of Figure 5 plots the results for fees.
 We compute the average fee paid each advisor's clients and then average across advisors in each decile.
 Clients' average annual fees increase by 26 basis points between the bottom and top deciles.
-This difference is roughly one-third of the standard deviation of fees in the cross-section of clients (76 basis points).
+This difference is more than one-half of the standard deviation of fees in the cross-section of clients (44 basis points).
 This comparison indicates that an indirect sort on advisor fees generates considerable dispersion in client fees.